Chrząszcz

-(In Szczebrzeszyn a beetle buzzes in the reed) is a well-known Polish tongue-twister.
+(In Szczebrzeszyn a beetle buzzes in the reed) is a well-known Polish tongue-twister and dates to at least the 19th century.

 Thanks to the poem, the town of Szczebrzeszyn is widely known in Poland.
-A monument to the beetle was erected there in 2002, and a yearly sculpture festival has been held there ever since.
+Two monuments to the beetle were erected there, and a yearly sculpture festival has been held there ever since.

 Chrząszcz was translated into English by Walter Whipple as Cricket (whose Polish equivalent, świerszcz, is also considered difficult to pronounce for non-Polish speakers).